 This lasted until an unlucky incident.
 Sometimes in the 1980s or in the 1990s a fashion photographer working for "Vogue" misused the hospitality of locals.
 He organized a photo-session with scantily clad (how else!) women in this sacred building.
 Mullahs in horror watched all of this – and, alas, since then non-believers are asked to stay outside the mosque.

 Elsewhere the adobe mosques have been gradually modernized – with piping, with more and more electrical systems, with modern materials.
-People of Djenné have been conservative (faresighted?) and have left the mosque in its original state.
+People of Djenné have been conservative (farsighted?) and have left the mosque in its original state.
 Thus today we see here the best, pure example of the specific local architecture – Sudano-Sahelian style.

-These eforts have been rewarded – the amazing architecture is admired by tourists and is creating new working places in this poor country.
+These efforts have been rewarded – the amazing architecture is admired by tourists and is creating new working places in this poor country.
 There would come more tourists, if not the political instability and warfare…

 Architecture of the Great Mosque of Djenne

-This might be the poverty, but as well – memories about the great past, which have helped to preserve the architecture heritage.
+This might be the poverty, but as well – memories about the great past, which have helped to preserve the architectural heritage.
 More than 2000 traditional adobe buildings have been preserved in Djenné – they are built and maintained by specialized masons – Bari.
 Sculptural forms of facades are not just for fun – they tell stories about the inhabitants of the house, although foreigners have no clue about this language of architecture.

 Djenné is built on a floodplain island, which sometimes is inundated by Beni River.
 This is dangerous for adobe buildings.